 There are no good methods available to project changes in drought extremes.
-One approach is to analyse what will happen when the total amount of rainfall is lowered by 10%, removing it from the lowest rainfall days.
+One approach is to analyse what will happen when the total amount of rainfall is lowered by 10%, taking that away from the lowest rainfall days.
 This will lengthen the dry periods: